danieldavilaaleman/BC_Soda_Lake_ONT/ONT_data_processing.md

 ### Assembly polishing using Long-reads with MEDAKA

-The input for medaka are the filtered Long-reads used for the assembly and the assembly directory.
+The input for [MEDAKA](https://github.com/nanoporetech/medaka) are the filtered Long-reads used for the assembly and the assembly directory.
 I added the flag `--bacteria` to allow the usage of a research model that improve consensus accuracy to metagenomic samples.

 ```
 #!/bin/bash